SUMMIT AGENDA

 Mr. Clayton earned a Bachelor of Science degree in engineering from the University of Pennsylvania, a Bachelor of Arts and Master of Arts degree in economics from The University of Cambridge and a Juris Doctor degree from The University of Pennsylvania Carey Law School.

 Gary D. Cohn is an American business leader, investor and the former director of the U.S. National Economic Council.
-He is an internationally recognized expert on the financial markets, global economy, economic policy and U.S. politics.
+He is an internationally recognized expert on the financial markets, global economy and economic policy.

 Mr. Cohn served as Assistant to the President for Economic Policy and Director of the National Economic Council from 2017-2018.
 As chief economic advisor to the president of the United States, Mr. Cohn managed the administration’s economic policy agenda and led the successful effort to grow the U.S. economy, create jobs and increase wages through tax and regulatory reform.